webchick/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 ---
-title: Create an AWS custom cloud in Aiven
+title: Create a custom cloud in Aiven
 sidebar_label: Create custom clouds
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Create a [custom cloud](/docs/platform/concepts/byoc) in your Aiven organization to better address your specific business needs or project requirements.